ClaytonJaksha/lab5/README.md

 int8 packetIndex = 0;
 unsigned char packet_flag=FALSE;
 ```
+This is the main loop.
+We first call the `initMSP430()` function (which I will describe in greater detail later).
+Then we declare and initialize `bitstring`, a counter `i`, and `packetIndex2`. `bitstring` is the register that holds our string of 32 bits after our array is full. `packetIndex2` does the same thing as `packetIndex`, only it is separate because the two need to operate independently of each other sometimes.
 ```
 void main(void) {
 initMSP430(); // Setup MSP to process IR and buttons